And HOME is here to assist you from start to finish!

 - College admissions information

-Maine's Early College Programs give students a jumpstart on college, dual credits and classroom experience!
+Maine's Early College Programs give high school students a jumpstart on college, dual credits and classroom experience!

 During the high school years, homeschoolers have access to free or low-cost college courses through the University of Maine System.
 There are five requirements: